- My Account

-Maybe it’s because my ministry experience is in worship, or perhaps it’s my long love-affair with music.
-Either way, I think there is something special about music and the affect it has on us.
+Maybe it’s because my ministry experience is in worship, or perhaps it’s my long love affair with music.
+Either way, I think there is something special about music and the effect it has on us.
 Have you ever noticed this?

 I’m not just talking about worship music.
 I’m talking about normal, on-beat, rhythm-keeping music.
 Have you ever been to a concert—in a crowd of 20,000+ people all singing along to a song together?
 There is something special about it.
 Whether it’s Coldplay or U2, David Crowder, or DC Talk; there is something special and unique about music.